lltorrijos/hello-world/README.md

 Hi World,

-Its now or never, today we have to make the changes to take care or our planet earth.
+Its now or never, today we have to make the changes to take care of our planet earth.
 Act as one and learn from what is happening.